rarosfp/Linear_Algebra/README.md

 -Fix bug with the second column of the matrix multiplication
 -Add a new addition, now the program checks if the user enters the correct number of observations according to the dimensions of the table; otherwise, it asks the user to enter the n number of observations from the beginning.

+# Matrix Determinant Program

+In this program named

 # Required python modules